-After writing about attending Seth Godin’s speech in an earlier post, where he suggested that parents should teach their children to solve complicated problems and volunteered the idea of asking them to solve the debt crisis in Greece…, I owe you the answers of my almost 4 year old son.
+In Seth Godin’s speech I went to in 2010, he suggested that parents should teach their children to solve complicated problems and volunteered the idea of asking them to solve the debt crisis in Greece…

 Firstly, we were in the car, which is a great place to have deep, meaningful discussions with your kids because they are usually bored and can’t go anywhere else as they’re strapped to their seats).